portsoc/hangman-in-branches/README.md

 This concludes that we should add the score calculation to the server.

 `calculateScore` in the server now responds with the score if the game is won.
-`getScore` in `client/index.js` requests the score from the server and is used by the `feedback` function to display the score.
+`getScore` in `client/index.js` requests the score from the server and is used by the `registerLetter` function to display the score.

 ### Hosting multiple games